XTransfer Fees (2026): Why You Can't Find a Rate Card

 XTransfer’s positioning is built around minimizing both: competitive trade FX rates and local settlement that bypasses the SWIFT correspondent chain for a large share of transactions.

-See the full breakdown in XTransfer vs Bank Wire for where each dollar of a bank wire actually goes.
+See XTransfer vs Bank Wire for where each dollar of a bank wire actually goes.

 How XTransfer’s pricing compares to alternatives